bp74/StageXL/README.md

 * GitHub repository: <https://github.com/bp74/StageXL_Samples>
 * StageXL homepage: <http://www.stagexl.org/samples>

+## Support StageXL

+We encourage anyone to send in Pull Requests or issues that they find.
+We do our best to look at them as soon as we can.

 ## Roadmap

 Besides improving our existing features and improving performance as much